knowngecko/symlink-manager/README.md

 ## Usage
-To run the program, please run symlink-manager /the/directory/to/the/file/symlink.lua
+To run the program, please run symlink-manager /the/directory/to/the/file/theconfigurationfile.lua.
+If no argument is provided, it will be assumed that there is a symlink.lua file in the directory you are running the program from.

 ```lua
 local Configuration = {